 Yerba Mate (Ilex paraguariensis) is a small tree native to the subtropical Atlantic forests of Brazil, Paraguay, and Argentina.
-This evergreen member of the holly family was introduced to modern civilizations by the indigenous Guarani of Paraguay, Argentina and Brazil.
-An infusion, brewed from the dried leaves and stems of the tree, is consumed by millions of South Americans as a healthful alternative to coffee.
+This evergreen member of the holly family was introduced to modern civilizations by the indigenous Guarani.
+For instance, the mate drink is brewed from the dried leaves and stems.
+Consumed by millions of South Americans, this tea is a healthful alternative to coffee.

-What does the tea taste like?
-Well yerba mate lives up to its name ‘cup herb’, it is very herby or vegetal/grassy but can be very agreeable if made correctly!
+What does this drink taste like?
+Well, it lives up to its name ‘cup herb’.
+The flavor is very herby or vegetal/grassy but can be very agreeable if made correctly!
 Water must NOT be boiling as this can cause bitterness.
 Steaming hot is quite sufficient.
 This is what Michael drank most Saturday mornings at the Local Tea Company tent at the Sarasota Farmer’s Market.

-The traditional way to drink the infusion is from a hollowed out gourd through a straw called a ‘bombilla’, a reusable straw!
-The ritual is a common social practice shared with friends and carries a set of rules too.
-Usually one person, the host will prepare and refill the drink.
-The gourd is passed around often in a clockwise circle and re brewed many times.
+The traditional way to drink the infusion is from a hollowed-out gourd through a straw called a ‘bombilla’, a reusable straw!
+The ritual is a common social practice shared with friends and carrying a set of rules.
+Usually, one person, the host will prepare and refill the cup.
+The gourd is passed around in a clockwise circle and then re-brewed many times.
 You will say ‘gracias’ and return the gourd to your host only when you have had sufficient!
 I talk to many visitors who have enjoyed this experience when traveling in South America.

-Mate has some amazing qualities which make it a whole body tonic.
-The stimulation comes to us via 3 components called Xanthine Alkaloids: – Caffeine, Theophylline and Theobromine (found in chocolate!)
-This mighty combination along with minerals to support the nervous system and B vitamins to relax the muscles produce a balanced and long lasting physical and mental stimulation!
+Mate has some amazing qualities which make it a whole-body tonic.
+The stimulation comes to us via 3 components called Xanthine Alkaloids: – Caffeine, Theophylline, and Theobromine (found in chocolate!).
+This mighty combination along with minerals to support the nervous system and B vitamins to relax the muscles produce a balanced and long-lasting physical and mental stimulation!

-As with all teas you can change the experience to suit you.
-Brew your favorite way, whether in your favorite tea pot or a Travel Mug or a Tea Maker or a T sac.
+As with all teas, you can change the experience to suit you.
+Many people ask how to make yerba mate without a gourd.
+Brew this drink your favorite way, whether in your favorite teapot or a Travel Mug or a Tea Maker or a T sac.
 Give it a try and let us know what you experience.

 Tags: argentina, BestTeas, Bombilla, Brazil, downtown sarasota farmers market, local coffee + tea, LocalTea, LocalTeaCo, Mate, Paraguay, Roasted Mate, sarasota, Selby, SelbyGardens, sip locally, SRQ, sweet orange Mate, yerba Mate